ThisIsntTheWay/buy-the-dip/README.md

 ![](https://i.imgur.com/olZZatY.png)

 ## What exactly does this thing do?
 Basically, the bot monitors user-defined tickers on various exchanges for a price change within a given timeframe.
-*This timeframe is referred to as an 'interval'.*

-At the start of said interval, the bot saves the current price of all tickers it is monitoring.
+At the start of said timeframe, the bot saves the current price of all tickers it is monitoring.
 Each second, the bot will then pull the prices for each ticker and compares them to the starting price.
 *It calculates the price change as a percentage.*

 If the price change (in percent) is below a user-defined threshold, then the bot will attempt to buy the ticker.
-Once the interval ends, a new starting price gets saved.
+Once the timeframe ends, a new starting price gets saved.
 ![](https://i.imgur.com/uKkvWVF.png)

-**Important:** The interval starts at the **very moment** the bot runs.
+**Important:** The timeframe starts at the **very moment** the bot runs.
 It is *not* getting the price data of the last *n* seconds/hours/whatever, because the bot does not acquire historical price data.

 ## Features